 New Jersey Rapid Response NetworksNew Jersey residents have mobilized to support its noncitizen community members being threatened with arrest and detention by ICE in NJ communities.
 Each area in New Jersey has its own rapid response network, please see below for which network services your area and their contact information:

-DIRE:888-347-3767 (call or dm social media accounts)
+Cosecha New Jersey, DIRE, and New Labor:888-347-3767 (call or dm social media accounts)

 Middlesex, Essex, Union, Somerset, Sussex, Passaic, Bergen, Morris, Warren, Hunterdon, Monmouth, Burlington, Camden, Glouster, Salem, and Cumberland Counties.